flurdy/sortingoffice/README.md

 ## Security Considerations

+- **Role-Based Authentication**: Secure, role-based access control with multiple admin support
-- All passwords are hashed using bcrypt
+- **Password Security**: All passwords are hashed using bcrypt with configurable cost
-- SQL injection protection via Diesel ORM
-- CSRF protection for forms
+- **Session Management**: HTTP-only cookies with automatic expiration and CSRF protection
+- **SQL Injection Protection**: All database operations use Diesel ORM with parameterized queries
-- Input validation and sanitization
+- **Input Validation**: Comprehensive validation and sanitization of all user inputs
-- Secure session management
+- **HTTPS Ready**: Designed for HTTPS deployment with secure cookie attributes

+For detailed security information, see [AUTHENTICATION.md](docs/AUTHENTICATION.md).

 ## Production Deployment